DocNow/twarc/docs/README.md

 $ brew install twarc
 ```

+### Windows

+If you installed with pip and see a "failed to create process" when running twarc try reinstalling like this:

+    python -m pip install --upgrade --force-reinstall twarc

 ## Quickstart:

 First you're going to need to tell twarc about your application API keys and